New Ford Edge Arrives in the UK 2019

 New Ford Edge - coming soon

-In addition, there will be Trend, Titanium and Vignale models available from launch, with advanced features like wireless smartphone charging, Adaptive Cruise Control with lane centring, Lane Keeping Aid, a rear-view camera, Ford KeyFree system with a hands-free power tailgate, Ford SYNC 3, an 8-inch touchscreen with Apple CarPlay and Traffic Sign Recognition available as standard across the range.
+In addition, there will be Trend, Titanium, and Vignale models available from launch, with advanced features like wireless smartphone charging, Adaptive Cruise Control with lane centering, Lane Keeping Aid, a rear-view camera, Ford KeyFree system with a hands-free power tailgate, Ford SYNC 3, an 8-inch touchscreen with Apple CarPlay and Traffic Sign Recognition available as standard across the range.

-Vignale models head the range, boasting beautiful perforated leather 10-way power-adjustable driver and front passengers seats.
+Vignale models head the range, boasting beautiful perforated leather 10-way power-adjustable driver and front passenger seats.

 If you don’t need such copious amounts of performance under your right foot, we’ve some good news because the facelifted Edge will also be offered in two lower states of tune powered by the outgoing model’s 2.0 single-turbo TDCi engine.
 You can choose 187bhp or 148bhp, with the lower-powered engine being front-wheel-drive only.
 The 187bhp and 235bhp models come with Ford’s Intelligent AWD system as standard.
 So, if you want AWD, skip the entry-level engine altogether.

 If you want maximum performance from this two-tonne Ford SUV, the new 2.0-litre EcoBlue bi-turbo diesel engine with 235bhp and 367 lb-ft of torque is the engine to have.
 The 8-speed automatic transmission is standard with this engine, which produces its maximum torque at just 2,000rpm for flexible performance in every gear.